Cooking Wild Meat

 Adding too much salt can pull moisture from your wild game cut.
 The lack of moisture in wild game is why it can become dry and tough very easily.
 Try not to add to much salt to your wild game to help retain this moisture.

-Wild game is already lean which means it is dry from the start because it doesn’t have the fat that say beef does.
+Wild game is already lean which means it is dry from the start because it doesn’t have the fat that says beef does.
 The fat in beef is marbled throughout the cut and melts out and coats the meat as you cook.
 With wild game the lack of ample fat only causes what is there to cook up in smoke leaving the pan dry.
 Ultimately this creates a dry piece of meat.
-This is why we help wild game out a little by using bacon and butter to to keep the cut from drying out.
+This is why we help the wild game out a little by using bacon and butter to keep the cut from drying out.
 Another great way to keep your wild game juices intact is to sear the cut hot and fast then turn the heat down to get it up to temperature.
-Wild game is best when cooked to a medium rare temperature of between 130 and 140 degrees for venison and other big game animals.
+Wild game is best when cooked to a medium-rare temperature of between 130 and 140 degrees for venison and other big game animals.